 Here is a top 10 list of things to do.
-This guide is not going to be overly technical and I’m not going to compare every option.
+This How to Start a Blog Guide is not going to be overly technical and I’m not going to compare every option.
 My intent is to share what worked for me and share a few things that I think are important or worthwhile to do in the beginning.

 Create a self-hosted blog with a savvy and creative theme design on WordPress.org.
 You want to own your blog and own your domain name.
 There are a lot of self-hosting options, I use godaddy.com which has a monthly fee of approximately $3.
 I found my theme designer on Etsy and had an amazing experience.
 She still answers questions and helps me with minor details.
 I highly recommend Studio Mommy.
 Google now requires that your site has an SSL certificate.
 I am not a tech person so I don’t fully understand the process, but my mother from Crawley Creations, who is a web genius, helped me with that process and the development part of my blog and I highly recommend her as well.